nicnocquee/DLFPhotosPicker/README.md

 This is a library to select multiple photos in iOS 8 or later using iOS Photos framework.
+I use this library in my app, [Delightful app](http://getdelightfulapp.com).

 Features:
 -